marwa4/FIR_FPGA/readme.md

 The proposed project meets the filtering process requirements.
 Further improvements can be made by:
-	1- Reducing the number of multiplications for symmetricfilter.
+	1.Reducing the number of multiplications for symmetricfilter.
-	2- Improving filter precision by exploitung the floating point numbers or increasing the number of steps.
+	2.Improving filter precision by exploitung the floating point numbers or increasing the number of steps.